Digtial IP-Appliance Design Process

 The Problems with Custom, One-Time Engineered Cloud Data Centers

-The industry landscape, dominated by the competing interests of locked OEM giants, means that standardization across open supply chains and its inherent benefits can never be realised over time.
+The industry landscape, dominated by the competing interests of locked OEM giants, means that standardization across open supply chains and its inherent benefits can never be realized over time.
 Complex, custom engineered outcomes are the result.
 These solutions are brittle – i.e. not flexible or adaptable enough to accommodate change or extension over longer product lifespans that are relevant now.

 In the absence of movement towards open supply chain standards, service providers are at risk of continuing to follow traditional OEM vendors down disparate paths of ad-hock, one-time engineered investments costing significantly more over time than an open and coordinated approach.